Breaking With Trump's GOP, Koch Brothers Praise Democrats On Immigration

 "Thank you Sen. Coons for supporting a permanent solution for Dreamers," one mailer reads.
 "More than 90% of Americans want protection for the Dreamers."

-The Libre Initiative declined to say precisely how much they would be spending on this effort, except to note that it was part of a larger seven-figure project on finding a fix for DREAMers.
+The LIBRE Initiative declined to say precisely how much they would be spending on this effort, except to note that it was part of a larger seven-figure project on finding a fix for DREAMers.
 This project includes television and digital advertisements, congressional advocacy, grassroots mobilization and educational programs.

 "In order to get this through the House and Senate, it is important for Democrats to be at the table... for us, it's how do we achieve the goal?"
 Gaitan said.
 "And what we said is we're willing to work with whoever to make sure that we're getting good policy through Congress."